-- Work with you to understand and validate your report, including a initial response to the submission within 12 business hours
+- Work with you to understand and validate your report, including an initial response to the submission within 12 business hours.

 When conducting vulnerability research according to this policy, we consider this research to be authorized, lawful, helpful to the overall security of the Internet, and conducted in good faith.

 You are expected, as always, to comply with all applicable laws.

 If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through our official channel (see below)l before going any further.